 Michael K. Spayd

 In a word, my professional work is about transformation.
-I seem to be wired to help people–and systems–change.
+I have found that I am wired to help people–and systems–change.
 I am drawn to cutting edge ‘technologies’ for coaching and developing organizations, leaders and teams.
-I have worked as an organizational change coach and consultant for more than 20 years, working with Fortune 500, small businesses and non-profits.
-For 12 years I have specialized in large-scale Agile transformation efforts, working with numerous organizations, leaders, and dozens and dozens of teams in that time.
+As an organizational change coach and consultant for 20 plus years, I have worked with Fortune 1000, small businesses and non-profits.
+For 13 years I have specialized in large-scale Agile transformation, working with numerous organizations, leaders, and scores of teams.

-I was trained as a Team and Organizational Coach, in Co-Active leadership, and in executive coaching, organizational behavior, organization change and consciousness transformation.
-I am a Certified Organization and Relationship Systems Coach (ORSCC), a Certified Professional Facilitator (CPF), and a Certified Scrum Master (CSM).
-I am currently writing a book in the Mike Cohn series called Coaching in the Agile Enterprise.
-An excerpt of that book will be released in Fall 2013.
+My training as a Team and Organizational Coach created a foundation for my approach, plus training in executive coaching, organizational behavior, organization change and consciousness transformation.
+A Co-Active leadership program was particularly influential in my own leadership journey, and in coaching others on theirs.
+Formal credentials include Certified Organization and Relationship Systems Coach (ORSCC), Certified Professional Facilitator (CPF), ICAgile Expert in Agile Coaching (ICE-AC), SAFe Program Consultant (SPC) and Certified Scrum Master (CSM).
+I am currently working on a book in the Mike Cohn series called Coaching the Agile Enterprise.
+An excerpt of that book, introducing the Integral Agile framework, was released in January 2014.